Rana0Ahmed/INSTANT-AI/Track 2- Mathematics for Data Science/Session 01/INFO.md

 - The greater the number of dimensions, the greater the Overfitting occures

 ## Tasks
-- How do you convert nonlinear to linear equations
+- How to convert nonlinear to linear equations
 - What is PCA and how it works
 - What are C++ Libraries / Frameworks for AI